d-german/code-quality-design/Writerside/topics/Seam-Interface.md

     }
 }

+// A class consuming the service public class DocumentProcessor
+{
+    private readonly IMyDocumentDataService _dataService;

+    public DocumentProcessor(IMyDocumentDataService dataService)
+    {
+        _dataService = dataService;
+    }

+    public string GetProcessedDocumentTitle(IContext ctx, MyRendition rend, int index) {
+        //...
+        MyPageData pageData = _dataService.GetData(ctx, rend, index, props);
+        return $"Title: {pageData?.Title ??
+"N/A"}";
+    }
+}
 ```

-The `RealDocDataProvider` class is a dependency that is often difficult or even impossible to mock in a test
+The `RealDocDataProvider` class (used internally by `MyDocumentDataService`) is a dependency that is often difficult or
+even impossible to mock in a test
 environment.
 By wrapping it in an interface, `IMyDocumentDataService`, and providing a concrete implementation in the
-form of `MyDocumentDataService`, you can test the `GetData()` method in isolation by substituting a mock implementation
+form of `MyDocumentDataService`, client classes like `DocumentProcessor` can be tested in isolation.
+For testing
-of the interface.
-This approach allows you to test the classes that depend on the document data service without relying
+`DocumentProcessor`, a mock implementation
+of `IMyDocumentDataService` can be injected, allowing tests to run without relying
-on the real implementation and its complex dependencies.
+on `RealDocDataProvider` and its complex dependencies.

 ---
 See Also: